ABSanthosh/SWENG-881--Course-Project/Readme.md

 - **Recommendations on Software Quality:** This section provides the team’s assessment of the quality of the software along with any recommendations for potential improvements.

 # 2. Feature Description

-[Describe the features of the selected open-source course application.]

 Per the official FastCSV website, “FastCSV is a high-performance CSV parser and writer for Java.”
 The functionality of the system can be logically bifurcated into those features belonging to each of the CsvReader and CsvWriter classes.
 The website and related documentation outline the features and design goals of the software; however, based on the team’s exploration of the documentation and our own use of the software, the team believes that the following are the primary features of these classes.